-In individuals with type 2 diabetes, ingested protein does not increase plasma glucose concentrations but does increase serum insulin responses, and thus protein should not be used to treat acute or prevent nighttime hypoglycemia.
+In individuals with type 2 diabetes, ingested protein can increase insulin response without increasing plasma glucose concentrations.
+Therefore, protein should not be used to treat acute or prevent nighttime hypoglycemia.
 (A)

 High-protein diets are not recommended as a method for weight loss at this time.
 The long-term effects of protein intake >20% of calories on diabetes management and its complications are unknown.
-Although such diets may produce short-term weight loss and improved glycemia, it has not been established that these benefits are maintained long term.
+Although such diets may produce short-term weight loss and improved glycemia, it has not been established that these benefits are maintained long term, and long-term effects on kidney function for persons with diabetes are unknown.
 (E)